0beqz/realism-effects/readme.md

 ```

 That's it, you should now have the GUI you can see in the example scene.
 The `options` parameter is optional for the SSGIDebugGUI and will default to the default options if no `options` parameter is given.

+Besides for SSGI, there are also debug GUIs for more effects.
+You can copy the following debug GUIs from the repository:

+- HBAODebugGUI
+- SSAODebugGUI
+- SSGIDebugGUI

 ## Run Locally